Roberto FirminoBrazilian footballer

 • Weight: 76kg / 168 lbs

-Roberto was something of an unknown quantity to Liverpool fans when the South American forward completed a move to Merseyside in 2015.
+Roberto was something of an unknown quantity to Liverpool FC fans when the South American forward completed his move to Merseyside in 2015.

-His football career started in his homeland after Roberto was spotted by a dentist which led to a move to Brazilian club Figueirense.
+His football career started in his homeland after he was spotted by a dentist which led to a move to Brazilian club Figueirense.